America's First Black Town

 About the Book

-America's First Black Town challenges scholarly assumptions that Black political control necessarily leads to internal unity and economic growth.
-Outlining dynamics that presaged the post-1960s plight of Gary, Detroit, and other Black-dominated cities, Cha-Jua confirms that, despite Brooklyn's heroic struggle for autonomy, Black control was not enough to stem the corrosive tide of internal colonialism.
+Challenging and insightful, America's First Black Town outlines the dynamics that presaged the post-1960s plight of Gary, Detroit, and other Black-dominated cities and confirms that, despite Brooklyn's struggle for autonomy, Black control could not stem the corrosive tide of internal colonialism.

 About the Author